tkuriyama/elm-generator/README.md

 ## Example

-The below example shows a classic construction of the Fibonacci (infnite) sequence:
+The below example shows a classic construction of the Fibonacci (infinite) sequence:

 ```elm
 > import Generator as G